Sub-agents are the same agent, smaller

 Result

-The five sub-agent graphs — each ~25 lines of definition code — reuse the full tool implementations, sandbox integration, model routing, error handling, billing tracking, and state management infrastructure of the main agent.
+The five sub-agent graphs (about twenty-five lines of definition code each) reuse the full tool implementations, sandbox integration, model routing, error handling, billing tracking, and state management infrastructure of the main agent.
 The LangGraph platform's thread model provides isolation without requiring schema changes.
-Parallel sub-agent execution introduced race conditions in six locations across the codebase (global caches, sandbox registry, event sequence counter) that required explicit asyncio and threading locks — none of which would have been discovered without parallelism.
-Those were shipped as Phase 1 requirements before parallel execution was enabled.
-The architecture now supports up to 5 concurrent sub-agents per session on a shared Modal sandbox with serialized package manager operations and validated non-overlapping file paths.
+Parallel sub-agent execution introduced race conditions in six locations across the codebase (global caches, sandbox registry, event sequence counter) that required explicit asyncio and threading locks, none of which would have been discovered without parallelism.
+Those fixes shipped as Phase 1 requirements before parallel execution was enabled.
+The architecture now supports up to five concurrent sub-agents per session on a shared Modal sandbox, with serialised package manager operations and validated non-overlapping file paths.

 Quick answers